KatarinaAnd/MET/BUFR/temp/temp_description.md

 #### sorting_hat(get_files)
 Sorts the data by station.
 Returns a dictionary with the stationname as key, and each message contains data from one timestamp.

+#### json_to_ds(msg)
+Converts the json-data sorted by the sorting_hat function to pandas dataframe to xarray dataset.
+Start of by sorting which variables should have both a vertical(pressure) and a time coordinate, and which ones are only dependent on time.
+Adding variable attributes as well as global attributes.

+#### set_encoding(ds, fill=-9999, time_name = 'time', time_units='seconds since 1970-01-01 00:00:00')
+Returns a dictionary with the encoding.
+Have had some trouble with the time encoding, but it should be fixed by now.

+#### saving_grace(file, key, destdir)
+sorts ds into monthly data and saves each of the new dfs.
+Some global attributes have to be unique for each save, so these are added in this function.